Envirometrix/PredictiveSoilMapping/docs/Introduction.md

     conflicts or war.

-It might seem obvious to soil surveyors that there is no soil organic carbon in the top of the active sand dunes of the Sahara, but any model fitted without observations in the Sahara could result in dubious extrapolation and questionable predictions.
+It might seem obvious to soil surveyors that there is no soil organic carbon on the top of the active sand dunes in the Sahara, but any model fitted without observations from the Sahara could result in dubious extrapolation and questionable predictions.
 In addition, relationships across transitional areas — from semi-arid zones to deserts — can be difficult to represent without enough points at both edges of the feature space.
-Some sand dunes in the USA have been actually sampled and analyzed in the laboratory.
-For example, @Lei1998 has shown that sand dunes in the Mojave desert have an average pH of 8.1, sand and organic carbon.
-Again, although it might seem obvious that deserts consist mainly of sand, and that steep slopes without vegetation are either very shallow or show bedrock at the surface, the model is not aware of such expert knowledge and hence such features need to be ‘numerically represented’ in the calibration dataset.
+Some sand dunes in the USA have fortunately been sampled and analyzed in the laboratory.
+For example, @Lei1998 has shown that sand dunes in the Mojave desert have an average pH of 8.1.
+Again, although it might seem obvious that deserts consist mainly of sand, and that steep slopes without vegetation are either very shallow or show bedrock at the surface, prediction models may not be aware of such expert knowledge and hence such unsampled features need to be ‘numerically represented’ in the calibration dataset.

-Instead of masking out all such areas from soil mapping, one can also generate number of pseudo-observations and fill gaps in the feature space.
-Pseudo-observations can be generated by photo-interpretation of high resolution imagery or by using very detailed land cover or similar maps. @Hengl2017SoilGrids250m use the following data sources to delineate sand dunes, bare rock and glaciers:
+Instead of masking out all such areas from soil mapping, one can alternatively generate a number of pseudo-observations to fill sampling gaps in the feature space.
+Pseudo-observations can be generated by photo-interpretation of high resolution imagery or by using very detailed land cover, soil or similar maps. @Hengl2017SoilGrids250m use the following data sources to delineate sand dunes, bare rock and glaciers:

 -   Mean annual long-term surface temperature generated from the